-Primary sclerosing cholangitis is a chronic liver disease of unknown cause characterized by patchy progressive inflammation of the biliary tree resulting in destruction and fibrosis.
-This liver disease can occur in children or adults.
+Primary sclerosing cholangitis (PSC) is a rare, chronic liver disease of unknown cause characterized by patchy progressive inflammation of the biliary tree resulting in destruction and fibrosis.
+PSC can occur in children or adults.
 Disease progression, although variable, is almost universal in all patients, resulting in a loss of intrahepatic bile ducts leading to biliary cirrhosis and eventually liver failure.
 There is an increased risk of bile duct cancer, cholangiocarcinoma, in individuals with primary sclerosing cholangitis.

-Previously considered rare, the prevalence of primary sclerosing cholangitis has increased as a result of screening patients with inflammatory bowel disease (IBD) for abnormal liver function tests.
+PSC and IBD The diagnosis of primary sclerosing cholangitis has increased as a result of screening patients with inflammatory bowel disease (IBD) for abnormal liver function tests.
 The close association between primary sclerosing cholangitis and inflammatory bowel disease has been well established.
-Fifty percent to 75% of patients with primary sclerosing cholangitis have inflammatory bowel disease, particularly ulcerative colitis.
+Approximately 70% of patients with primary sclerosing cholangitis have inflammatory bowel disease, particularly ulcerative colitis.
 The course of the biliary disease is unrelated to the clinical course of the colitis.

-There is increasing evidence that immune mechanisms play an essential role in the pathogenesis of primary sclerosing cholangitis.
-It has yet to be established whether the immune cascade is the cause or consequence of the bile duct injury.
+The Gut/Liver Relationship There is increasing evidence that dysbiosis of the gut microbiota, leading to disruptions in the "liver/gut axis" as well as immune mechanisms play an essential role in the pathogenesis of primary sclerosing cholangitis.
+The cause and effect between dysbiosis in the gut microbiome, immunie mechanisms, liver/gut axis disruption, and bile duct injury has yet to be established.
 There are potential non-immune mechanisms that play a role in the pathogenesis of this liver disease.
 These include a toxic agent, possibly liberated by gut bacteria or ischemic injury.
-There have been many trials of pharmacological agents of which none have shown resolution in the effects of primary sclerosing cholangitis.
+There have been many trials of pharmacological agents of which none have shown resolution in the effects of primary sclerosing cholangitis, except one.